dylanpieper/ShinySurveyJS-Template/readme.md

 ## Dynamic Fields

-First, run the queries in `setup_example.sql` to create the setup the `surveys`, `config_pid`, `config_vacation`, `config_doctor_clinic`, and `config_staged_json` tables and insert the example data.
+First, run the queries in `setup_example.sql` to create the setup the `surveys`, `config_pid`, `config_vacation`, `config_doctor_clinic`, and `json_config_stage` tables and insert the example data.
 In Supabase, you can run these queries by clicking "SQL Editor" in the sidebar.

 ### Option 1: Live Tables

 For this option, dynamic fields are defined as Shiny server operations that track participants and/or reactively update field choices or text using the URL query and live database table reads.
-The `config_json` column in the `surveys` table is used to store the dynamic field configuration as a JSON object.
+The `json_config` column in the `surveys` table is used to store the dynamic field configuration as a JSON object.
 While this option is useful for participant tracking and real-time updates, it requires additional database reads that can slow down the app's loading time.
 Also, this option is not designed to handle a large number of dynamic fields without further customization.

-Optionally, create and manage your own dynamic fields table by mapping your fields to the `config_json` field in your `surveys` table as a JSON object:
+Optionally, create and manage your own dynamic fields table by mapping your fields to the `json_config` field in your `surveys` table as a JSON object:

 -   `table_name`: The table name for the dynamic field
 -   `group_col`: The column name that will be used to filter the dynamic fields